imaryan1569/100days-of-coding-challenge/README.md

 Problem Statement:Declare a 2-dimensional array, arr, with n empty arrays, all zero-indexed.
 Declare an integer,last Answer, and initialize it to 0

+📌 Day 10: Permuting Two Arrays

+Problem Statement:
+Given two arrays of integers, A and B, and a number k, determine if there exists a permutation of the arrays such that for every index i, the sum of A[i] + B[i] is greater than or equal to k.

 📌 Day 5: Left Rotation